-Tables 5-1 through Table 5-4 summarize emissions by sector for the 2016fj, 2023fj, and 2032fj cases at the national level by sector for the contiguous U.S. and for the portions of Canada and Mexico inside the larger 12km domain (12US1) discussed in Section 3.1.
-Table 5-5 and Table 5-6 provide similar summaries for the 36-km domain (36US3) for 2016 and 2023.
-Note that totals for the 12US2 domain are not available here, but the sum of the U.S. sectors would be essentially the same and only the Canadian and Mexican emissions would change according to how far north/south the grids extend.
-Note that the afdust sector emissions here represent the emissions after application of both the land use (transport fraction) and meteorological adjustments; therefore, this sector is called "afdust_adj" in these summaries.
+Tables 5-1 through Table 5-3 summarize annual emissions by sector for the 2016gf, 2023gf, and 2026gf cases at the national level by sector for the contiguous U.S. and for the portions of Canada and Mexico inside the larger 12km domain (12US1) discussed in Section 3.1.
+Table 5-4 and Table 5-5 provide similar summaries for the 36-km domain (36US3) for 2016 and 2023.
+Note that totals for the 12US2 domain are not available here, but the sum of the U.S. sectors would be essentially the same and only the Canadian and Mexican emissions would change according to how far north and south the grids extend.
+Note that the afdust sector emissions here represent the emissions after application of both the land use (transport fraction) and meteorological adjustments; therefore, this sector is called "afdust\adj" in these summaries.
 The afdust emissions in the 36km domain are smaller than those in the 12km domain due to how the adjustment factors are computed and the size of the grid cells.
 The onroad sector totals are post-SMOKE-MOVES totals, representing air quality model-ready emission totals, and include CARB emissions for California.
-The cmv sectors include U.S. emissions within state waters only; these extend to roughly 3-5 miles offshore and includes CMV emissions at U.S. ports.
+The cmv sectors include U.S. emissions within state waters only; these extend to roughly 3-5 miles offshore and include CMV emissions at U.S. ports.
 "Offshore" represents CMV emissions that are outside of U.S. state waters.
-Canadian CMV emissions are included in the other sector.
 The total of all US sectors is listed as "Con U.S. Total."

-Table 5-7 and Table 5-8 summarize ozone season NOx and VOC emissions, respectively, for the 2016fj, 2023fj, 2026fj and 2032fj cases.
+Table 5-6 and Table 5-7 summarize ozone season NOx and VOC emissions, respectively, for the 2016gf, 2023gf, and 2026gf cases.

-State totals and other summaries are available in the reports area on the web and FTP sites for the 2016v2 platform (<https://www.epa.gov/air-emissions-modeling/2016v2-platform>, <https://gaftp.epa.gov/Air/emismod/2016/v2>)
+State totals and other summaries are available in the reports area on the FTP site for the 2016v3 platform (<https://gaftp.epa.gov/Air/emismod/2016/v3/reports>).

 Table 5-1.
-National by-sector CAP emissions for the 2016fj case, 12US1 grid (tons/yr)
+National by-sector CAP emissions for the 2016gf case, 12US1 grid (tons/yr)